Talk with People Important to You

 - Ask them to quiz you on facts about your host country to test knowledge you are gaining from independent research and readings

 And, of course, share contact information before you leave.
-You will want your loved ones to know how to get in touch with the Texas Tech Study Abroad Office in the event of an emergency.
+You will want your loved ones to know how to get in touch with the TTU Study Abroad office in the event of an emergency.

-The Texas Tech Study Abroad Office will provide you with lots of information before, during, and after your study abroad experience.
+The TTU Study Abroad staff will provide a lot of information before, during, and after your study abroad experience.
 Sharing this information with the important people in your life will help them to better understand and support your decision to study abroad.
 Open communication with those close to you is a great way to prepare for a successful, positive, and rewarding international experience.